February is Black History Month and in honor of this tradition let us explore the Cleo Murdoch Center Mural & the Stories behind the images.

 The Dunbar School was located in the building that is now home to the mural that we are discussing in our blog today.
 It was built in 1927 for Flagstaff’s Black community and it operated until 1952, when segregation in Flagstaff finally ended.
 The school taught grades one through eight and the first teacher and president was named Effie Autry, followed by Mrs. Cleo Wilson Murdoch who was a high school graduate of Winslow High School.
 When Mrs. Murdoch died in 1940, the school was left without leadership until after WWII when the position was taken by Wilson Riles.

 Wilson Riles was born in Louisiana and, after he was orphaned, moved to Flagstaff with his foster family.
 Upon arrival in Flagstaff, he had met Mrs. Cleo Murdoch and as a result he was inspired to attend the Arizona State Teachers College (now NAU) and become a teacher.
 He did just that, and as the only black student in his class he graduated with his certificate in 1940.

-Over the next several years, Riles worked as a teacher in at all-black schools in Pistol Creek, AZ as a teacher, McNary, AZ as principal, and as a member of the Army Air Corps during WWII.
+Over the next several years, Riles worked as a teacher at an all-black school in Pistol Creek, AZ, then as principal of a school in McNary, AZ, and as a member of the Army Air Corps during WWII.
 After retiring from the Army, he then returned to Flagstaff and took the position as president of the Dunbar School that had been left vacant by the death of Mrs. Murdoch.
 Mr. Riles is credited with reforming the school for the duration of its operation, and for the positive educational experience of Flagstaff’s young minds.

-In 1971, Wilson Riles moved to California where he became the Superintendent of Public Education for the state.
-The first statewide public office position to be held by a Black person in California.
+In 1971, Wilson Riles moved to California where he became the Superintendent of Public Education for the state, which was the first statewide public office position to be held by a Black person in California.
 The Riles Building on NAU campus is named in his honor.